ClassOrg-Data-Sci-2024/Computational-mapping-of-NURSE-vowels-in-NE/Method.md

 ## Fast Track

 Fast Track is an automated formant estimation in vowel analysis.
 The estimation maps vowel production every 2 milliseconds to capture the most continuous formant realization.
 In each millisecond that the script captures, it reports 5 formant levels, with the lowest as 4700Hz and the highest as 7550Hz.
 The estimate generates 20 formant samples and selects a winner after comparison with other possible formant outputs.
 Unlike previous studies of NURSE vowels that implemented midpoint and three-point vowel measurement, Fast Track captures 20 formant points for each vowel production.
 This algorithm has better formant representation than midpoint and three-point vowel measurement.
-Check the figure folder [] ()
+Check [ongoing report](https://github.com/ClassOrg-Data-Sci-2024/Sociophonetic-study-of-NURSE-vowels-in-NE/blob/main/Ongoing%20word%20report.docx)

 ## Statistical Analysis